johnnyferns14/milestone4-gadget-online/README.md

 -  The background image was freely available from the internet, taken specifically from [Zoom](https://explore.zoom.us/)

+- The media files for the products were copied from the Amazon website.

 ### Acknowledgements

 -   My Mentors Medale Oluwafemi & Victor Miclovich for continuous helpful feedback.